janmeuser/DSKI_Neuronale_Netze/README.md

 # 🧠 DSKI - Neuronale Netze

+> " A single neuron in the brain is an incredibly complex machine that even today we don't understand.
+A single 'neuron' in a neural network is an incredibly simple mathematical function that captures a minuscule fraction of the complexity of a biological neuron." - Andrew Ng, Computer Scientist

 Github Repository zur Präsentation Neuronale Netze (Linke) im Modul Grundlagen Data Science & KI.
 <br> Neben der [Präsentation] (Link) findet ihr:
 - [Handout] (Link)